thatlr/Delphi-SupportUnits/README.md

 Workaround for a Windows 7 bug.
 Its usage is mandatory to force SysUtils.InitSysLocale to always get a correct value from GetThreadLocale() when initializing its regional settings.

+My programs include the following sequence of units in the respective .dpr files:

+uses
+  WinMemMgr,
+  MemTest,
+  CorrectLocale,
+  ....